dogweather/forkful/content/en/clojure/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?

-Reading command line arguments lets a program grab info straight from the user's terminal command.
-Programmers do it to customize a program's behavior without changing the code itself.

 ## How to:
 In Clojure, you snag command line arguments with `*command-line-args*`.
 Here's a simple example:

 ```clojure